Flu Clinic 2020

 What do I need to do?
 Please wear a short sleeve top so that the clinician has easy access to your arm.
 You will be asked to remove any outer garments at the entrance.
 Wear a face mask, ensure you wash your hands before and after your appointment, DO NOT attend if you or a close contact have symptoms of COVID-19, or have had contact with a suspected/confirmed case.

-How do I make my appointment?
-We are providing appointment times in 15 minute blocks.
+How do I attend my appointment?
+Appointments are in 15 minute blocks.
 Please do not arrive early for your appointment or you will have to queue outside of the building for longer.
 We must limit the number of people in the Practice at any one time to keep everyone safe.

 What will happen when I arrive?
 Please stay in your car until 5 minutes before your appointment, then follow the signs to the side entrance.
 You will need to queue and maintain social distance, but practice staff will be there to guide you.
 Staff will check your details to ensure you have an appointment – we will not be able to allow access unless you have a booked appointment.
 Your temperature will be checked and if it is over 37.5, you will not be able to enter the building but you will be advised what to do.
 You will be asked to remove your outer garments and use the hand sanitiser at the door.
 A one-way system will be in place to maintain social distance while you are in the Practice.